MindscapeHQ/raygun4wordpress/readme.txt

 * Raygun Dashboard uses more space to provide a better user experience
 * Updated notifications
 * Raygun4JS tracks the version Wordpress being used
-* Customer Experience Monitoring also tracks the users first & last names
+* Customers also tracks the users first & last names

 = 1.7.3 =